-Choosing a mortgage company will be one of the most important decisions you’ll make during the first time home buying process.
+Choosing a mortgage company will be one of the most important decisions you will make during the first time home buying process.

-Below are criteria you can use when choosing a lender.
+Below are the criteria you can use when choosing your lender.

 Types Of Loan Programs Available

 What types of home loan programs are available through the mortgage company or bank?
 Do they offer FHA loans, VA loans, and competitive conventional loans?
 Can they find a loan for the type of property you’re interested in, if it’s a condo, loft or townhome?

 First Time Home Buyers Programs Available

 What type of first time home buyers programs do they offer, and will you qualify?
 What are the limits on how much you can earn?
 What FICO credit score is required?
 How much down payment assistance and/or closing cost assistance is available?

 What interest rate is the mortgage company offering you?
 Is it competitive with rates offered by other lenders?

 What closing costs will the mortgage company be charging you, and how do those costs compare to other lenders’ estimates?
 You can ask for a good faith estimate, in writing, so that you can compare closing costs.
 Because closing costs can be 1%-2% of the amount of the home loan, it can be worth your time to shop around.